zhouyl/flowblade/docs/components/data-display/card-footer.md

 # CardFooter

 CardFooter component for displaying the footer section of a Card.
 Typically used for action buttons, links, or additional information at the bottom of a card.
+Perfect for card actions, metadata, and footer information.

 ## Basic Usage